Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 ## Define the tax rates for delivery thresholds

-Define the necessary tax rates to configure the system with tax delivery thresholds.
+Define the necessary tax rates to include tax delivery thresholds in the system configuration.

 > [Info] As of July 2021, a new EU-wide threshold of 10,000 EUR applies.
 As soon as this threshold has been reached, all products must be taxed in the ship-to (delivery) country to the corresponding delivery country tax rate.
 For detailed information about the new cross-border taxation rules, see [VAT - One Stop Shop](https://vat-one-stop-shop.ec.europa.eu/index_en) or consult a tax advisor.